Robot guards the dogs at SF animal shelter and frightens some

 The nonprofit started trying out the security bots a few weeks ago in response to break-ins and graffiti that had risen in recent years.

 It’s working, according to Krista Maloney, the SPCA’s spokesperson.
-There’s been a “significant decrease” in graffiti, car break-ins and the number of encampments around their parking lot.
+There’s been a “significant decrease” in graffiti, car break-ins and encampments around their parking lot.

-Even Knightscope, the producer of the robots, insists on its website that they will never replace human security guards, only augment them.
-The SPCA employs two human security guards.
+Even Knightscope, the producer of the robots, insists on its website that they will never replace human security guards.
+The SPCA also employs two human security guards.

 Knightscope also indicates in its online materials that the bots are rented — for $7 an hour, far less than you’d pay a San Francisco human, hopefully — by the pair, so that one can trundle about recording while the other charges.